slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hierarchy

 <!--
+> *"Disobedience is the true foundation of liberty.
+The obedient must be slaves."  -- Henry David Thoreau*
+> *"If you are ruled by mind you are a king; if by body a slave."  -- Cato*
 > *"No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento."  -- Jorge Luis Borges*
 - if you don't like something, just take away its only power: your attention.
 - civilized war: please the master and positive relationship with servants. if you appear too ambitious they’ll bring you down.
 - Weak managers believe if an employee becomes irreplaceable, they have become expendable.
 Keeping employees dispensable is more important than keeping skilled talent.
 Their actions aren’t random or stupid.
 - People like to feel in control. if we try them to get them do something, people feel disempowered. if they feel that somebody is deciding for them they say no when they would be happy to go along.
 -->

-> *"If you want to know who controls you, look at who you are not allowed to criticize."
+> *"If you want to know who controls you, look at who you are not allowed to criticize." (...)
+> *"It is dangerous to be right in matters where established men are wrong."
 -- Voltaire*

 > *"No one can make you feel inferior without your permission."